 London’s got plenty of romantic options for Valentine’s Day celebrations, from sexy bars, to romantic dinners, to special events and experiences.
 My best suggestions for V-day can be found in my article Top Romantic Things to Do in London.

-Or check DesignMyNight for more romantic events happening around London.
+Or check Fever for more romantic events happening around London.

 4. Celebrate the Chinese New Year

-The Chinese new year is China’s biggest celebration of the year, and since London has such a big Chinese community living here, there’s a lot happening.
+The Chinese New Year is China’s biggest celebration of the year, and since London has such a big Chinese community living here, we actually have the largest CNY celebration outside of London, so there’s tons to get involved in.
 Watch the parade that goes from Chinatown to Trafalgar Square, with dance performances and ceremonies to celebrate the Zodiac sign of the year.

 Head to some of the stages in the West End for more activities like Chinese dances and musical performances.
 If you don’t know much about Chinese culture this will be a great introduction, and I’d also recommend that you try some of the amazing restaurants they have throughout Chinatown.

 The traditional Chinese calendar is lunisolar, so the Lunar New Year falls on a different date each year.